- For Hospital Administrators

 For Hospital Administrators

-Certified Registered Nurse Anesthetists (CRNAs) are anesthesia professionals, educated at the masters or doctoral level, who provide the full range of anesthesia and pain management services with a high degree of autonomy and professional respect.
+Certified Registered Nurse Anesthetists (CRNAs) are anesthesia professionals, educated at the master or doctoral level, who provide the full range of anesthesia and pain management services with a high degree of autonomy and professional respect.
 Research has shown anesthesia is equally safe whether provided by a CRNA working solo, an anesthesiologist working solo, or a CRNA working with an anesthesiologist.
 CRNAs are educated and trained to deliver anesthesia care regardless of whether an anesthesiologist is involved.

 How can hospitals improve healthcare?